About NFMRA

 In 2004, after ten years of operation, the folks involved with hosting these nets decided to discontinue their operation.
 These net were enjoyed by many and are missed by all.

-Presently, the club owns, or is affiliated with, eight repeater systems in Vermont and New York.
+Presently, the club owns, or is affiliated with, twelve repeaters in Vermont.
 If you are interested in joining the club, click here for more information.